devrev/adaas-chef-cli/docs/article_references.md

 <p>You can create an account and log-in <a data-article-id="don:core:dvrv-us-1:devo/0:article/10" href="/ART-10" target="_self">only</a> with the company email.
 ```

-`don:core:dvrv-us-1:devo/0:article/10` is the ID of the article created in DevRev.
+`don:core:dvrv-us-1:devo/0:article/10` is the ID of the article created in DevRev corresponding to the article with ID `360059607772` in the external source system.
 To achieve this, you need to transform the content of the article to this:
 ```json
 {